 This turns human risk from something abstract into something measurable and trackable over time.

-Intervention becomes targeted, not generic
+Intervention becomes targeted rather than generic

 Once behavior is visible, intervention changes.